nikos-galanos/Nikos-Galanos/README.md

 I come from a Management Information Systems background from Athens University of Economics and Business, with 3 years of work experience in Telecommunications and Consulting.
 My experience is always withing the intersection of business and technology, so I am interested in applications of data analysis, machine learning and AI that help improve business outcomes!

 Some of the projects I have worked on include:
-- Predicting the outcome of a bank's marketing campaign (Python / Julia, partner Ahmad Hussain) [link]
+- Predicting the outcome of a bank's marketing campaign (Python / Julia, partner Ahmad Hussain)
-- Decoding Tweets to predict the outcome of US Midterm Elections 2022 (Python, partner Arushi Jain / Anant Vashistha) [link]
+- Decoding Tweets to predict the outcome of US Midterm Elections 2022 (Python, partner Arushi Jain / Anant Vashistha)
-- Exploring employee turnover using HR Analytics (SQL, PowerBI) [link]
+- Exploring employee turnover using HR Analytics (SQL, Tableau)

 Feel free to check out my portfolio!